ohxeighty/fuzzer/writeup.md

 	- Manipulate an integer up or down randomly

 - The CSV mutator disassembles the sample input using a csv library into fields
-- Each field is individually and randomly mutated before being repacked by csv The possible mutations are:
+- Each field may be randomly mutated before being repacked The possible mutations are:
 	- Mutate a random field generally
 	- Append new rows of random strings